-This overall shift begins to shape the law of development starting with the institutional setup.
-This phase witnesses a remarkable pluralization of actors in the development system.
-Many of them critique and contest the Western dominated system.
+This overall shift begins to shape the law of development starting with the institutional set-up.
+This phase witnesses a remarkable pluralisation of actors in the development system.
+Many of them critique and contest the Western-dominated system.
 There are on one hand the rising powers that demand a role in the existing institutions.
-They do not shy away from creating their own institutions, as they realize that the West is sharing power only reluctantly (especially the US in the World Bank).
-The BRICS, led by an ever more assertive China, create the New Development Bank and the AIIB.82 On the other hand private actors are becoming central actors in the field - both those with philanthropic agendas and those with profitinterests, i.e. private banks, who earn money with project-finance.83 This changes (not least importantly) who provides funding.
-While in the first decades, Official Development Assistant (ODA) funds were the only significant source, now private sources of funding surpass the
+They do not shy away from creating their own institutions, as they realise that the West is sharing power only reluctantly (especially the USA in the World Bank).
+The BRICS, led by an ever more assertive China, create the New Development Bank and the AIIB.82 On the other hand, private actors are becoming central actors in the field-both those with philanthropic agendas and those with profit interests, i.e. private banks, who earn money through project finance.83 This changes (not least importantly) who provides funding.
+While in the first decades ODA was the only significant source of funding, now private sources of funding surpass the amount given by states.84 The increased importance of private funding also leads to the emergence of a number of 'blended finance' instruments that combine public and private funding.85 They often use the general trust attached to public funding to attract and secure private funding.
+Finally, civil society organisations become a much more vocal and influential set of actors.